Douglas Booth

 A shot from the movie 'Unwelcome'

 In May of the same year, it was announced that Booth would play the lead role in the film "Young Werther," an adaptation of Goethe's classic novel.
-Douglas will appear as an enthusiastic young man ensnared by the charms of Charlotte (Alison Pill), who remains faithful to her fiancé.
+Douglas plays an enthusiastic young man who falls under the spell of Charlotte (Alison Pill), despite her loyalty to her fiancé.

 Interesting Facts